MegaDred/Killemall-2/README.md

 # Killemall-2

-This is a console game about a space traveler who makes his way through armadas of robots and thousands of light years
+This is a console game about a space traveler who makes his way through armadas of robots and thousands of light years.

 ## Controls

 To control your spaceship, press `←` `↑` `↓` `→` keys and hit `space` to shoot motherfuckers ahead.
 If you were shot by one of this fucking bastards, press `enter` and keep fucking them up.
+Press `esc` to pause the game.
+Stop shooting to restore your energy.

 ## Types of enemies